morris-lab/CellOracle/docs/installation/index.rst

 `Cicero <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please install ``Cicero`` with the following r-script or `the author's instruction <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_ .
-If you have no plan for scATAC-seq analysis and just want to use  ``celloracle`` with a default TF information which was supplied with celloracle, you can skip installation of ``Cicero``.
+If you do not have scATAC-seq data and plan to use celloracle's base GRN, you do not need to install ``Cicero``.

-in R console,
+In R console,

 .. code-block:: r

    if (!requireNamespace("BiocManager", quietly = TRUE))
    install.packages("BiocManager")
-   BiocManager::install("cicero", version = "3.8")
+   BiocManager::install("cicero")

 `igraph <https://igraph.org/r/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please install ``igraph`` with the following r-script or `the author's instruction <https://igraph.org/r/>`_ .

-in R console,
+In R console,

 .. code-block:: r